gcala/pacmanlogviewer/README.md

 A common use case is after a problematic update when many files are involved and we do not much care about applied changes.

-This utility works only in Archlinux and derivative and requires the Qt4 or Qt5 toolkit.
+This utility works only in Archlinux and derivative and requires the Qt5 or above toolkit.

 ----